What Is Ambien?

 Negative effects of Ambien can begin to manifest at doses as low as 70 milligrams, and doses higher than that are considered to be a lethal dose of Ambien.
 The risk of overdose climbs higher the larger the dosage taken.
 Aside from dosage, taking Ambien in ways unprescribed and/or unintended (like snorting or injecting) raises the risk of overdose.

-If you or a loved one suffer from Ambien abuse, reach out to us at Avenues Recovery so we can guide you on your path to recovery.
+If you or a loved one suffers from Ambien abuse, Avenues Recovery can guide you on your path to recovery.

 What Are Typical Ambien Overdose Symptoms?